DataDog/dd-sdk-reactnative/docs/webview_tracking.md

 -   Scope the root cause of latency to web pages or native components in mobile applications
 -   Support users that have difficulty loading web pages on mobile devices

-We only support web views created using [react-native-webview](3).
+RUM supports web views created using [react-native-webview][3].

 ## Setup

 ### Prerequisites

-Set up the web page you want rendered on your mobile React Native application with the RUM Browser SDK first.
-For more information, see [RUM Browser Monitoring](1).
+Set up the RUM Browser SDK on the web page you want rendered on your mobile React Native application.
+For more information, see [RUM Browser Monitoring][1].

-Add `react-native-webview` to your application following the [official installation documentation](4).
+Add `react-native-webview` to your application following the [official installation documentation][4].

 ### Instrument your web views